Learn how to Place Pending Orders

 Where to Place Pending Orders with Elliott Waves Theory

-The decision to trade with pending orders is one that should come after wave counting is completed on bigger time frames and patterns on those time frames indicate a specific outcome.
-Again, it is worth emphasizing here that counting or labeling waves should NEVER be made at current prices, as current price action needs to confirm the labeling on the bigger time frames.
+The decision to trade with pending orders is one that should come after wave counting is completed on longer timeframes, and when patterns on those timeframes indicate a specific outcome.
+Again, it is worth emphasising here that counting or labelling waves should NEVER be done at current prices, as current price action needs to confirm the labelling on the longer timeframes.
 As mentioned so far here on our Forex Trading Academy, Elliott found that waves are of two types: impulsive and corrective.
-Based on the type of the move a market is making and where it is forming, pending orders can be used.
+Based on the type of move the market is making and where it is forming, pending orders can be used.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|

 |bolfinancial||$10||Regulated||50%*||Read Review||Visit Broker|

 |XM||$5||CySec||$30 Free||Read Review||Visit Broker|